-On January 1, 2014, the Company entered into an administration agreement with a new administrator, FSC CT, Inc., which has since converted into FSC CT LLC ("FSC CT"), a wholly-owned subsidiary of the Company's investment adviser, under substantially similar terms as its prior administration agreement with FSC, Inc. Under the administration agreement with FSC CT, administrative services are provided to the Company, including its principal executive offices and equipment, and clerical, bookkeeping and recordkeeping services at such facilities.
+On January 1, 2015, the Company entered into an administration agreement with its administrator, FSC CT LLC ("FSC CT") under substantially similar terms as its prior administration agreement with FSC CT, Inc. Under the administration agreement with FSC CT, administrative services are provided to the Company, including its principal executive offices and equipment, and clerical, bookkeeping and recordkeeping services at such facilities.
 Under the administration agreement, FSC CT also performs or oversees the performance of the Company's required administrative services, which includes being responsible for the financial records which the Company is required to maintain and preparing reports to the Company's stockholders and reports filed with the SEC.
-In addition, FSC CT assists the Company in determining and publishing the Company's net asset value, overseeing the preparation and filing of the Company's expenses and the printing and dissemination of reports to the Company's stockholders, and generally overseeing the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
+In addition, FSC CT assists the Company in determining and publishing the Company's net asset value, overseeing the preparation and filing of the Company's tax returns and the printing and dissemination of reports to the Company's stockholders, and generally overseeing the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
 For providing these services, facilities and personnel, the Company provides reimbursement for the allocable portion of overhead and other expenses incurred in connection with payments of rent at market rates and the Company's allocable portion of the costs of compensation and related expenses of the Company's chief financial officer and chief compliance officer and their staffs.
 Such reimbursement is at cost with no profit to, or markup by, FSC CT.
 FSC CT may also provide, on the Company's behalf, managerial assistance to the Company's portfolio companies.
-The administration agreement may be terminated by either party without penalty upon 60 days' written notice to the other
+The administration agreement may be terminated by either party without penalty upon 60 days' written notice to the other party.

-For the three months ended December 31, 2014, the Company accrued administrative expenses of \$2.5 million, including \$1.3 million of general and administrative expenses, which are due to FSC CT.
-At December 31, 2014, \$3.6 million was included in Due to FSC CT in the Consolidated Statement of Assets and Liabilities.
+For the three and six months ended March 31, 2015, the Company accrued administrative expenses of \$1.2 million, including \$0.5 million of general and administrative expenses, which are due to FSC CT and \$3.7 million, including \$1.7 million of general and administrative expenses, which are due to FSC CT, respectively.
+At March 31, 2015, \$2.8 million was included in Due to FSC CT in the Consolidated Statement of Assets and Liabilities.